-Sony A6300 versus Sony RX10 II
+Sony A6300 vs RX10 II

-The Sony Alpha A6300 and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and June 2015.
+The Sony Alpha A6300 and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were officially introduced, respectively, in February 2016 and June 2015.
 The A6300 is a mirrorless interchangeable lens camera, while the RX10 II is a fixed lens compact.
 The cameras are based on an APS-C (A6300) and an one-inch (RX10 II) sensor.
-The A6300 has a resolution of 24 megapixel, whereas the RX10 II provides 20 MP.
+The A6300 has a resolution of 24 megapixels, whereas the RX10 II provides 20 MP.